This blog post was updated on July 21, 2022.

-Hop aboard a ferry and in 20 minutes you can reach Peaks Island.
+Hop aboard a ferry and in 20 minutes from Portland you can reach Peaks Island.
 Home to nearly 1,000 year-round residents, the island is enticing for its history and proximity to Portland.
 Offering up commanding views of the city and the ocean as well, Peaks Island was known in the late 1800s as Maine’s very own Coney Island, complete with hotels, theaters, shops, and an amusement park.
 The island even served as an important outpost during World War II.
 In terms of activity, the island includes museums to explore, from the wacky Umbrella Cover Museum to the history exhibits at the Fifth Maine Museum.
 The island also encourages more leisurely pursuits like popping into its many art galleries, shops, and restaurants along the appropriately named Island Avenue.
 And nature lovers will appreciate the island’s many beaches like Sandy Beach and Cairn Beach.

 Great Diamond Island